 After phagocytosis, microorganisms end up in a compartment called phagolysosome in which both oxidative and non-oxidative processes take place.
 The neutrophil killing mechanisms are summarised in Figure 1.4.
 Oxidative killing requires assembly of the NADPH oxidase complex to generate hydrogen peroxide (Lamb et al. 2012).
 Fusion of the phagosome with azurophilic granules is then required (Nordenfelt, Winberg, Lönnbro, Rasmusson, & Tapper, 2009) so that the myeloperoxidase can use the hydrogen peroxide to generate chloride and nitrogen oxides.
 These oxidative molecules then attack the proteins and lipids of the microorganism contained in the phagolysosome (Chapman, Hampton, Senthilmohan, Winterbourn, & Kettle, 2002).

-Non-oxidative killing mechanisms rely solely on the ntural action of proteases contained in the granules after their fusion with the phagosome, as studies using inhibitors of NADPH oxidase have shown (Odell & Segal, 1991) (Criss, Katz, & Seifert, 2009).
+In contrast to oxidative mechanisms, non-oxidative killing relies solely on the ntural action of proteases contained in the granules after their fusion with the phagosome, as studies using inhibitors of NADPH oxidase have shown (Odell & Segal, 1991) (Criss, Katz, & Seifert, 2009).
 These proteases, like the oxidative mechanisms, degrade the components of the phagocytosed microorganisms

-Classic killing mechanisms are taking place intracellularly, in an environment protected from the action of the oxidative molecules and toxic enzymes.
+Oxidative and non-oxidative killing mechanisms are taking place intracellularly, in an environment protected from the action of the oxidative molecules and toxic enzymes.
 Inversely, degranulation and neutrophil extracellular traps (see Appendix B for more details) are special killing mechanisms that expose the microorganisms and the host to the toxic action of the neutrophil